DanielMazurkiewicz/WebAI/README.md

     },
     30 // layer of "neuron" type operation with 30 neurons and connections type "every-to-every" ]
 });
 ```

 ## Further things to keep in mind

+- **Standardization of Primitives:** For this API to gain widespread adoption, it is crucial that a "standard library" of operations (`conv2d`, `layerNorm`, `selfAttention`, `graphConv`, etc.) is provided in `core` domains, so developers don't have to define them from scratch.
+- **Debugging and XAI:** The API should be extended with debugging hooks. `ai.computeGradients` and `ai.applyGradients` provide primitives for Reinforcement Learning and some XAI techniques.
+A future `ai.run({ debug: true })` could return intermediate activations for easier debugging.
+- **Quantization:** A helper utility `WebAI.quantize(modelObject, options)` can handle Post-Training Quantization (PTQ).
+Quantization-Aware Training (QAT) can be enabled with an option in `ai.train({ quantization: { mode: 'qat' } })`.
+- **Security:** As models and operations can be defined in JavaScript, the execution environment must be robustly sandboxed to prevent malicious code from accessing sensitive system resources beyond the intended scope of the API.
-There could be also designed standardized JSON format for simple normalizations/denormalizations of numbers and enumerations
+- There could be also designed standardized JSON format for simple normalizations/denormalizations of numbers and enumerations (as shown in the `io` block).

-Possibility to add custom training algorithms to domains
+- Possibility to add custom training algorithms to domains (as shown with `WebAI.defineTrain`).

 ## Links
 https://towardsdatascience.com/a-deeper-understanding-of-nnets-part-1-cnns-263a6e3ac61